Xiaomi-mimc/operation-manual/README.english.md

     We do not provide a unified chat UI for the following reasons:
     1. Each app has its own style.
 Due to this diversity, it is impossible for a single UI to meet everyone's needs
     2. For developers, the costs of developing a UI are not high
     3. When developers develop their own UI, they are able to 100% customize the interface and functions So, we think it is appropriate for developers to customize their own UI based on the style of their app

 #### Why do developers need to define their own message formats?

     We do not provide a unified message format, and allow the developers to customize their own message format for the following reasons:
-    1. Apps require different functions
+    1. Apps require different functions.
 Some require a "read" function, while others do not.
        So we provide a recommended message format, and developers can define the most appropriate message format according to their own situation
     2. MIMC (Xiaomi Instant Message Cloud) has a broad range of application scenarios.
        IM chat is just one of the MIMC application scenarios, there are also many different messaging scenarios such as IoT signalling.
     So, we think it is appropriate for developers to customize their own message format based on the style of their app while referring to our recommended message format

 #### Do developers need to maintain account mapping?